inrupt/etl-tutorial/README.md

    ```
    (Without any credentials, we'll see this test successfully Extract data
    from local copies of 3rd-party data, successfully transform that data into
-   RDF, and then display that data to the console, but we'll see it ignore
+   Linked Data, and then display that data to the console, but we'll see it
-   Extraction from 3rd-parties for which we **require** credentials.)
+   ignore Extraction from any 3rd-parties that **require** credentials.)
-2. Load locally, Transform, and Load to Pods (and/or triplestore):
+2. Load locally, Transform, and Load to Pods (and/or a triplestore, if
+   configured):
    ```script
    npm run e2e-test-node-localExtract-TransformLoad
    ```
    (Without any credentials, we'll see this test successfully Extract data
    from local copies of 3rd-party data, successfully transform that data into
-   RDF, but then ignore all attempts to Load those resources into any Pod or
+   Linked Data, but then ignore all attempts to Load those resources into any
-   triplestore.)
+   Pod or triplestore.)

 ### Overview of test suites